WKBSoft/vitamova/README.md

 ### About

-This website is for learning Ukrainian.
+This website is for learning Spanish and Ukrainian.
 You can feel free to copy the code or run it on your own environment.
-For now, the application is available for free at https://vitamova.com
+For now, the application is available for free at https://www.vitamova.com

 ## Compatability